mikelau13/pjx-graphql-apollo/README.md

 This project is one of the components of the `pjx` application, please check [pjx-root](https://github.com/mikelau13/pjx-root) for more details.

-## Dependencies
+## Project Dependencies

 - [pjx-api-node](https://github.com/mikelau13/pjx-api-node) - the API that this Apollo Server is consuming

-For the real world problem, GraphQL is powerful for a more complex infrastructure, such that a company with many differenct API endpoints; however using GraphQL to connect to one and only one API might be overkilled depending on point of view.

-I am using GraphQL here only for demo purpose; or I might add more APIs (self-developed or 3rd party) in the future.
+> For the real world problems, GraphQL is a powerful tool for a more complex infrastructure, such that a company with many differenct API endpoints, or an API have complex schema for many different scenarios, therefore many different variations to return data even on the same endpoint.
+There are a lot of discussions on the internet about when to use or not to use GraphQL, so, depending on your point of view, it might be overkilled to use GraphQL to connect to one and only one simple API gateway in my demo project.
+I am using GraphQL here only for demo purpose.

 ## Project Tools